One rig to control them all: Rigged props thanks to Kronecker

 We now redefine the functors $\alpha \colon \ccat X \to \tcat X$ and $\beta \colon \tcat X \to \ccat X$ to fit the topic at hand.

 \begin{remark} In principle, the notion of control makes sense for any prop consisting only of endomorphisms.
 However, we focus here on groupoids, since this is where controlled gates originated.
-In the more general, irreversible setting, control certainly makes sense, though more space-efficient gadgets such as multiplexers are typically used instead. \end{remark}
+In the more general, irreversible setting, control certainly makes sense, though more space-efficient gadgets such as multiplexers are typically used instead.
+Note that none of the control equations imply reversibility. \end{remark}